SOFTENG310-G7/degree-planner/README.md

 > [!NOTE]
 > Degree Planner is tested with the latest **long-term support** version of  Node.js, version&nbsp;18.
 Though it is likely to work with newer releases, they are not officially supported.

-It also uses the University of Auckland’s [Classes Api&nbsp;V2](https://developer.auckland.ac.nz/prd/documentation/api-classes-v2).
+It also uses the University of Auckland’s [Course Catalog Api&nbsp;V3](https://developer.auckland.ac.nz/prd/documentation/api-course-catalog-v3).
 Access to this API will require a University of Auckland account.
 If you have ever applied, studied or worked at the University of Auckland, you should already have an account.
 Otherwise, to sign up:

 1. Visit the [University of Auckland website](https://www.auckland.ac.nz).
 1. Click **Sign In**.